Same Love: Chart performance

 The single was released on July 18, 2012.
 It entered the Billboard Hot 100 the week of February 16, 2013 at number 99 and later peaked at number 11.
 On the US Rap chart, "Same Love" placed within the Top 5, peaking at number 2.
 This gave Macklemore and Ryan Lewis simultaneous Top 5 songs, along with "Thrift Shop" and "Can't Hold Us".
-"Same Love" also reached number 1 in New Zealand, number 4 on the Canadian Hot 100, and number 6 on the UK Singles Chart.
+"Same Love" also reached number 1 in New Zealand, number 4 on the Canadian Hot 100, and number 6 on the UK Singles Chart and in Ireland.
 As of September 2013, the song has sold over 2 million copies in the United States.

 The song also replaced "Thrift Shop" at number 1 on the Australian ARIA Charts in January 2013, making Macklemore only the third artist to replace themselves at number one on the ARIA Charts after Madonna in 1985 and the Black Eyed Peas in 2009.
 The song reached the peak once again in 2017, following the legalisation of same sex marriage in Australia.